 EnQuest generates operating cash inflow from the Group's producing assets.
-The Group reviews its cash flow requirements on an ongoing basis to ensure it has adequate resources for its needs. complying with its obligations to finance providers while delivering shareholder value, recognising that reasonable assumptions relating to external risks need to be made in transacting with finance providers.
+The Group reviews its cash flow requirements on an ongoing basis to ensure it has adequate resources for its needs.
 The Group is continuing to enhance its financial position through maintaining a focus on controlling and reducing costs through supplier renegotiations, assessing counterparty credit risk, hedging and trading, cost-cutting and rationalisation.